 You aren’t going to use Cabo Wabo Tequila to soak that wrap?
 Why yes I am.
 I know that sounds really expensive and a waste of some fantastic tequila, but let me share a little tip.
 Instead of soaking the wraps in a baking dish or a big pan, put the cedar wrap in a gallon plastic bag and pour maybe an ounce into the bag.
 That’s all you need:

-Voila, the wrap soaks up that glorious tequila and there’s plenty of tequila for sipping.
+Voila, the wrap soaks up that glorious tequila without wasting hardly any of the agave juice

 The cedar wrap only needs to soak for 10 minutes or so to be pliable enough to bend around the shrimp as well as not catch on fire.
 So after 10 minutes, remove the wrap from the bag of tequila and spread the shrimp along the middle of it: